ADVERTISEMENT

 the prototype for the Jimmy Page Signature Les Paul

 released in the '90's.
-It is not the same as the recent Tom
+This is not the same as the 2004, Tom

 in the Nashville Custom Shop.